brown-ivl/brown-ivl-website/README.md

             -> package.son (Contains installed package information and command aliases)

-## Page-wise Information
+## Component-wise Information

+### Carousel

+The code for the Carousel is located in the `src/components/carousel` folder.

+Its functionality is to render the Carousel for the IVL homepage.
+Information is passed via props to Item.js.

+### Footer

+The code for the Footer is located in the `src/components/footer` folder.

+The Last Updated Time is pulled from json/configs/ComponentConfig.json.
+The Last Updated Time is displayed in the footer. **Change the value before deploying**

 ### Navbar

 The code for the Navbar is located in the `src/components/navbar` folder.

-To add or remove pages from the Navbar, edit the file `src/md/navbar/Pages.md`.The file contains a list of pages that will be displayed in the Navbar.
+To add or remove pages from the Navbar, edit the file `src/md/navbar/Pages.md`.
+The file contains a list of pages that will be displayed in the Navbar.
 The pages need to be separated by a newline.

 Logos are located in the `public/images/logos` folder.